maduhu/Documentation/ILP/Clearing Architecture.md

 ### ILP Ledger Adapter Gateway
 [ILP Ledger Adapter Gateway]: #ilp-ledger-adapter-gateway

-The ILP Ledger Adapater Gateway is a service that proxies requests to and from the ILP Ledger Adapter of the Central Ledger.
+The ILP Ledger Adapter Gateway is a service that proxies requests to and from the ILP Ledger Adapter of the Central Ledger.
 It may provide any of the following features, or more (to be decided):

 * Authentication
 * Connection security/encryption